Singularitty/personalDB/README.md

 This was made because I was tired of managing files between my laptop, desktop, server and cloud

-Right now it's just a simple file explorer, but I hope to add database like features, such as storing files in an efficient way and retrieving then using hashes and some algorithms
+Right now it's just a simple file explorer, but I hope to add database like features, such as storing files and data in an efficient way and retrieving then using hashes and some algorithms

 This is a personal project designed to expand my knowledge in these areas of computing and not meant to be anything serious or even useful